Linear-Scaling Selected Inversion based on Hierarchical Interpolative Factorization for Self Green's Function for Modified Poisson-Boltzmann Equation in Two Dimensions: Numerical Results

-We consider the diagonal part of the inverse of the discrete elliptic differential operator as the first example.
+{\bf Example 1 (The discrete elliptic differential operator).} We consider the diagonal part of the inverse of the discrete elliptic differential operator as the first example.
 Using the five-point stencil discretization, a 5-diagonal $N \times N$ sparse matrix $D_5$ is denoted as:

-We then calculate the diagonal part of inverse of matrix $D_5$ by SelInvHIF and the exact method in \cite{lin1}, respectively.
-In Table \ref{Time5}, the absolute $L^2$ error between the numerical results and the reference solution obtained with corresponding matrix size by exact method are displayed.
-Table \ref{Time5} also shows the relative $L^2$ errors, which verify the accuracy of SelInvHIF.
-Finally, Table \ref{Time5} also shows the computational time of the algorithm and verifies the linear scaling of SelInvHIF.
+We then calculate the diagonals of inverse of matrix $D_5$ by the SelInvHIF and the reference ``exact" method in Ref. \cite{lin1}, respectively.
+The diagonals of $D_5^{-1}$ are set as $d_s$ and $d_e$, respectively.
+In Table \ref{Table1}, the absolute error $E_a=\sqrt{\sum(d_s-d_e)^2/N}$ between the SelInvHIF method and the reference ``exact" method obtained with corresponding matrix size are displayed.
+The relative error $E_r=\|d_s-d_e\|_2 / \|d_e\|_2$ verifies the accuracy of the SelInvHIF.
+The two types of error show that diagonals of inverse of matrix are stable with the increasing grid size.
+Finally, Table \ref{Table1} also shows the computational time of the algorithm and verifies the linear scaling of the SelInvHIF.